Antivirus software: 1980–1990 period (early days)

 There are competing claims for the innovator of the first antivirus product.
-Possibly, the first publicly documented removal of an "in the wild" computer virus (i.e. the "Vienna virus") was performed by Bernd Fix in 1987.
+Possibly, the first publicly documented removal of an "in the wild" computer virus (the "Vienna virus") was performed by Bernd Fix in 1987.

 In 1987, Andreas Lüning and Kai Figge, who founded G Data Software in 1985, released their first antivirus product for the Atari ST platform.
 In 1987, the Ultimate Virus Killer (UVK) was also released.
 This was the de facto industry standard virus killer for the Atari ST and Atari Falcon, the last version of which (version 9.0) was released in April 2004.
-In 1987, in the United States, John McAfee founded the McAfee company (was part of Intel Security) and, at the end of that year, he released the first version of VirusScan.
+In 1987, in the United States, John McAfee founded the McAfee company and, at the end of that year, he released the first version of VirusScan.
 Also in 1987 (in Czechoslovakia), Peter Paško, Rudolf Hrubý, and Miroslav Trnka created the first version of NOD antivirus.

 In 1987, Fred Cohen wrote that there is no algorithm that can perfectly detect all possible computer viruses.

 Finally, at the end of 1987, the first two heuristic antivirus utilities were released: Flushot Plus by Ross Greenberg and Anti4us by Erwin Lanting.
 In his O'Reilly book, Malicious Mobile Code: Virus Protection for Windows, Roger Grimes described Flushot Plus as "the first holistic program to fight malicious mobile code (MMC)."

 However, the kind of heuristic used by early AV engines was totally different from those used today.
 The first product with a heuristic engine resembling modern ones was F-PROT in 1991.
 Early heuristic engines were based on dividing the binary into different sections: data section, code section (in a legitimate binary, it usually starts always from the same location).
 Indeed, the initial viruses re-organized the layout of the sections, or overrode the initial portion of a section in order to jump to the very end of the file where malicious code was located—only going back to resume execution of the original code.
 This was a very specific pattern, not used at the time by any legitimate software, which represented an elegant heuristic to catch suspicious code.
 Other kinds of more advanced heuristics were later added, such as suspicious section names, incorrect header size, regular expressions, and partial pattern in-memory matching.